wzychla/rust-vs-js/readme.md

 It depends on what you try to do and how you do it.

 Javascript just runs in a browser on a highly optimized engine.
-Rust can be compiled to WASM that also runs in a browser but in its own engine.
+Rust can be compiled to WASM that also runs in a browser but on its own engine.

 The two can be compared.
 It's not then about Rust vs Javascript but rather about
 the Javascript and WASM engines.
 Assuming you do same/similar things in both engines, you can